Do you want to start a podcast for free in 2023?

 The only thing you really need to start a podcast is something to talk about.
 And we already talked about the equipment required to start a podcast.

 You can start a podcast for free.
-But if you want to spend some money, then invest your money on a good microphone.
+But if you want to spend some money, then invest your money in a good microphone.

-Because when it comes to podcast, it’s all about audio.
+Because when it comes to podcasts, it’s all about audio.
 So, don’t compromise with the audio quality of your podcast.

 One of the most popular podcasting microphones is the Audio-Technica ATR2100-USB.

 Otherwise, you can use your earphones.
 They are good enough to start a podcast for free!

 So, what’s the topic you want to talk about?